TOP-FASHION/topfashion-backend/README.md

-# Docker-based WordPress Stack
+# topfashion-backend

 ## Introduction
+As a basis, I took this ready-made set of tools -  [**Docker4WordPress**](https://wodby.com/docs/stacks/wordpress/local#usage).
+But since there were a lot of unnecessary tools, I customized a little to fit my needs.

 Docker4WordPress is a set of docker images optimized for WordPress.
 Use docker-compose.yml file from this repository to spin up a local environment for WordPress on Linux, macOS and Windows.

-* Read the docs on [**how to use**](https://wodby.com/docs/stacks/wordpress/local#usage)

 ## Stack